RFD 116

 Once we ship, our commitment to our customers is that the product will continuously improve (via software updates).
 Our opportunity (and our commitment to investors) is to make subsequent hardware releases even more capable.
 We’ll execute both most precisely and effectively when armed with data about the behavior of the product.

-We know the product will fail in unique ways in the field and as described in Debugging.
+We know the product will fail in unique ways in the field and as described in [_debugging].
 We are always going to uncover and hypothesize new ways of correlating issues in the field.
 To that end, being able to go back over all the accumulated data that all the racks have generated and test hypothesis and deliver software updates that can do a better job of performing diagnosis or knowing what to highlight to customers.

 This will also elucidate hardware gaps and opportunities.
 For example, if we see a high failure rate of a given part or that is correlated with specific conditions, we can use that to either change suppliers or some part of the electro-mechanical design in future revisions of hardware.
 We might decide that version 2 needs SSDs with higher endurance or that we can do with much less.
 Under-used resources might inform both more optimized ratios of CPU/DRAM/disk and may point to product features that let customers target those unproductive resources.